stashed/docs/docs/guides/auto-backup/pvc.md

 ```

 **Verify BackupConfiguration:**
 If everything goes well, Stash should create a `BackupConfiguration` for our Pvc and the Phase of that `BackupConfiguration` should be `Ready`.
-Verify the `BackupConfiguration` CRD by the following command,
+Verify the `BackupConfiguration` crd by the following command,

 ```bash
 $ kubectl get backupconfiguration -n demo